Georg Friedrich von Reichenbach

-Georg Friedrich von Reichenbach (24 August 1772 – 21 May 1826), German scientific instrument maker, was born at Durlach in Baden on 24 August 1772.
+Georg Friedrich von Reichenbach (24 August 1771 – 21 May 1826) was a German scientific instrument maker.

 Early life

 Reichenbach's father was a master mechanic, and a master cannon-borer, who moved to Mannheim when Reichenbach was two, and became manager of the cannon-boring works there.
 At 14 Georg was admitted to the Military School at Mannheim where he got to know the astronomer at the Mannheim Observatory.
 He received a knowledge of mathematical instruments and was inspired to try to construct similar instruments in his father's workshop.
 The Director of the Observatory sent a sextant made by Reichenbach to Count Rumford.

 When he was 19, Reichenbach received a grant of 500 gulden for a journey to London, and introductions to the engineers James Watt and Matthew Boulton.
 Reichenbach's first visit to England lasted from 1 June 1791 to January 1792, when he returned home for a short time before returning to England.
 He made drawings of Watt's steam engine despite Watt's attempts to keep it secret from him and also worked as an engineer in English ironworks and studied English instrument making.

 He returned home in May 1793 and attempted improvements in the military workshops in Mannheim and Munich, with the help of his father.